PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

     CONFIG_STM32_FSMC_SRAM - Indicates that SRAM is available via the FSMC (as opposed to an LCD or FLASH).

-    CONFIG_HEAP2_BASE - The base address of the SRAM in the FSMC address space
+    CONFIG_HEAP2_BASE - The base address of the SRAM in the FSMC address space (hex)

-    CONFIG_HEAP2_END - The end (+1) of the SRAM in the FSMC address space
+    CONFIG_HEAP2_END - The size of the SRAM in the FSMC address space (decimal)

     CONFIG_ARCH_IRQPRIO - The STM3240xxx supports interrupt prioritization